12 Things U.S. Presidents Have to Pay for on Their Own

 Vacation accommodations

 When a president goes on vacation, they have to foot the bill for the hotel or rental house where they stay with their family, Vigilante explains.
-The exception to this is Camp David, which is covered, as are the costs of security and travel to and from the vacation.
-This is what happens if a president refuses to leave office.
+Camp David is an exception to this, as is staying with friends.
+In addition to their lodging, they also have to pay for their food and incidentals during their getaway, the Washington Post reported.
+However, the costs of security and travel to and from the vacation are covered.

 food